Bill Boomer

-William Boomer (April 13, 1937 – January 9, 2022), also known as Buzz Boomer, was an American college swimming coach.
-At the University of Rochester, he served as the head coach of the men's swim team from 1962 to 1990.
-From the early 1990s, Boomer had been a guest speaker for the Stanford University swim team and had worked one-on-one with many world-class swimmers.
-Boomer was a coach for the 2000 U.S. Olympic team.
+William Boomer (April 13, 1937 – January 9, 2022), also known as Buzz Boomer, was an American college coach, best known for serving as the head coach of the University of Rochester's men's swim team from 1962 to 1990.
+Beginning in the 1990s, as a noted authority on swimming technique, Boomer gave technique instruction to swimmers on the Stanford University swim team and worked one-on-one with many world-class swimmers, including many on three American Olympic swim teams from 1996 to 2004.